verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 1.
 Guide to Quick view</b></em>
 </p>

 It is recommended to use this feature first to quickly visualize photos.
+Quick view will often deliver good placement of vertical photos which was taken on flat terrain from a home point of similar terrain elevation.

-If the visualization is unsatisfactory, adjustment could be made later.
+If the visualization is unsatisfactory, several adjustment features are provided, as described in the following section.

 ## Improving visualization of vertical drone photos